brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 Now we build our chart.
 We will select a circular chart type.
 We name the chart __"Item Quantity by Customer Age."__  Drag customer.age into the __"Label"__ category.
 Set the binning on and the numeric value to 25.
 This will break the age demographic into groups of 25 years.

 Next we expand the items array and select __"quantity"__, and drag the field into the __"Arc"__ category of the graph.
-Be sure to unwind teh array and sum the quantity for each item.
+Be sure to unwind the array and sum the quantity for each item.

 ![Charts](../img/charts11.jpg)